owocki/web3_revenue_primitives/README.md

 The creation of new things on chains will have value.
 Selling them to people who want them will generate hashflow.
 Making these unique tokens takes a lot of effort.
 You have to get a community of people to agree to their value.

 * [Cryptokitties](https://www.cryptokitties.co/)

+## Crypto trading strategies

+Not unsimilar to conventional market trading, crypto markets have their own set of strategies utilized by various traders:
+1. **Algorithmic trading** - Algorithmic trading is commonly used in crypto markets to programmatically automate trading in response to varying market data.
+Based on defined sets of rules (including timing, price, quantity, or even a mathematical model), this type of trading not only eliminates the factor of human sentiment when making market decisions, but it also enables 24/7 automatic trading, with limited human input, enabling instant and accurate order placement and reduced risk of manual errors.
+2. **Machine Learning-influenced trading** - Machine Learning-influenced trading is another strategy becoming more popular with improvements in AI/ML.
+This method involves using trade execution algorithms which use Machine Learning to analyze past trends and to factor in existing market conditions in real-time.
+This allows for traders to make predictions based on probabilistic analysis.
+3. **Arbitrage** - Arbitrage encompasses the simultaneous buying and selling of an item (in this case, crypto) across different markets in order to take advantage of different prices for the same asset.
+It is commonly exercised by crypto traders on exchanges, by purchasing crypto at a lower price than what it sells for on competitor exchanges, thus netting them a profit for equalizing the market price.

 ## Funding